Headquartering

 Talent acquisition is another key advantage.
 Cyprus’ highly educated and multilingual workforce provides companies with a rich pool of local expertise.
 In addition, as an EU member state, Cyprus enables easy access to a broader talent pool of over 200 million professionals across the Union.
 Recent government incentives have further simplified the process for transferring non-EU staff to the island, making it easier than ever to secure global talent.
 With its unique combination of strategic advantages, Cyprus continues to attract businesses eager to expand their global footprint, while minimising costs and maximising operational efficiency.

-Limassol remains the preferred choice for many international companies, thanks to its dynamic seaside lifestyle, well-established expat community, and convenient proximity to both Larnaca and Paphos international airports.
+Limassol remains the preferred choice for many international companies, thanks to its dynamic seaside lifestyle, established expat community, and convenient proximity to both Larnaca and Paphos international airports.
 The city has evolved into Cyprus’ primary international business hub, with a strong presence in shipping, technology, and financial services.
-Meanwhile, Nicosia, the inland capital, has carved a niche as the island’s knowledge and innovation hub.
-Multinationals with significant governmental or diplomatic interactions often base their operations in Nicosia, leveraging its proximity to ministries, embassies, and regulatory bodies.
-In recent years, the city has attracted a wave of entrepreneurs and enterprises in tech and R&D, spurred by its focus on fostering a thriving innovation ecosystem.
-Larnaca is currently undergoing much development and has strong appeal for frequent business travellers with Cyprus’ main international airport situated only 10 minutes from the city centre.
+Meanwhile, Nicosia, the inland capital, has carved a niche as the island’s knowledge, policy, and innovation centre – attracting tech, R&D, and regulatory-facing organisations.
+Larnaca is currently undergoing significant regeneration, capitalising on the proximity to Cyprus’ main international airport and competitive commercial real estate pricing.

-Recent years have seen a sharp uptick in interest from global tech firms, with many choosing Cyprus as a strategic location for expanding their operations.
-The government has doubled down on its commitment to fostering this growth, introducing targeted incentives designed to replicate the dynamic success of Cyprus’ shipping industry—home to Europe’s largest third-party ship management centre and the world’s leading crew management hub.
+The government has doubled down on its commitment to fostering this growth, introducing targeted incentives designed to replicate the dynamic success of Cyprus’ shipping industry – home to Europe’s largest third-party ship management centre and the world’s leading crew management hub.

-A vital draw for tech companies is Cyprus’ robust intellectual property (IP) regime, which offers a highly competitive effective tax rate of 2.5%.
+A vital draw for tech companies is Cyprus’ robust intellectual property (IP) regime, which offers an effective tax rate of 2.5% on qualifying IP income, fully aligned with OECD rules.
 This framework is instrumental in attracting digital goods and IT software providers, making Cyprus a growing centre for digital business and related services.
 Beyond tax advantages, Cyprus has positioned itself as a prime sandbox for emerging technologies, including blockchain, artificial intelligence, and big data.

 Cyprus has attracted a diverse roster of global heavyweights across industries.
 Companies like NCR, Kardex, Wargaming, 3CX, TSYS, Amdocs, Exness, Bolt, Melsoft Games, Kyndryl, Viber, Logicom, and Nexters have established operational or corporate management hubs on the island.
-In a significant recent development, Amazon launched a data service arm in Cyprus, marking a major milestone for the jurisdiction.
-Long-standing tech giants such as Microsoft, Oracle, SAP, and IBM have also maintained a presence on the island for decades.
+Long-standing tech giants such as Microsoft, Oracle, SAP, and IBM have also maintained a presence on the island for decades, as have major players in the shipping industry such as Bernhard Schulte Shipmanagement (BSM), InterMaritime Shipmanagement, and Columbia Marlow, one of the largest ship and crew management companies worldwide.

 Cyprus has taken significant steps to enhance its appeal to international companies, particularly those outside the EU.
 In 2021, the government introduced a comprehensive Action Plan designed to streamline operations for foreign firms.
 This initiative incorporates best practices from across Europe and focuses on key sectors such as technology, shipping, innovation, R&D, biogenetics, and biotechnology, while remaining open to businesses from all industries.

-The Action Plan introduced new tax breaks and established a Business Facilitation Unit (BFU) to serve as a one-stop hub, simplifying the setup process for foreign companies.
+It introduced new tax breaks and established a Business Support Center (BSC) to serve as a one-stop hub, simplifying the setup process for foreign companies.
 Another major development is the introduction of provisions to make it easier for firms to hire highly skilled third-country nationals, alongside the launch of Digital Nomad Visas to attract remote professionals.

 These measures also position Cyprus as a strategic location for UK companies seeking to maintain an EU presence post-Brexit.
 The island offers access to a skilled workforce, an attractive intellectual property regime, and a thriving professional services sector.
 Additionally, its legal and regulatory framework, based on English Common Law principles, provides UK firms with the advantage of operating in a familiar legal environment within an EU jurisdiction.